The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Introduction

-Our findings indicate that the overall effect of a given SN on the entire galaxy is mostly predicted by the density of the \textit{small-scale} immediate environment prior to the blast.
-For the purposes of this study, we designate small-scale (or fine) properties as those derived from the nearest $\sim 10^3 \, \msun$ to a star, and large-scale (or coarse) properties as those depending on material further away than this.
-The distinction between small- and large-scale properties will be crucial, as large-scale properties will prove to be poor predictors of the emergent behavior from each SN.
-Even as large-scale properties are consistent across simulations at different resolution scales, the evolution of the galaxy differs markedly.
+In this paper, we analyze isolated-disk simulations of similar dwarf galaxies that have been previously presented in the { LYRA} \citep[][]{Lyra2021} and { RIGEL} \citep[][]{Deng24RIGEL} simulations.
+The simulations in question are both very high resolution simulations (at target masses of 4 and 1 $\msun$ per cell, respectively), which is enough to explicitly trace the thermal expansion phase of SN remnants.
+To specifically study the effect of SNe, the runs analyzed within this work are those that exclude radiative feedback from young stars.
+Under this scenario, the dominant processes involved (other than hydrodynamics) are the energy released by SNe and the cooling of gas.
+We focus on the immediate (i.e., the nearest 20 to 2000 $\msun$) environments in which SNe occur, and how these local impacts affect the evolution of the galaxy as a whole.
 In Section~\ref{sec:simulations} we discuss the simulation set-up, the star formation and stellar feedback procedures in the simulations.
-In Section~\ref{sec:environment} we describe the effects individual SNe have on their environments in various runs, under the effects of SNe and radiative physics.
-In Section~\ref{sec:resolution} we show how resolution impacts all results and how even at moderately low resolution, important aspects of galaxy physics such as outflows cannot be resolved.
-In Section~\ref{sec:discussion} we discuss our results, and in Section~\ref{sec:conclusion} we summarize our results.
+In Section~\ref{sec:environment} we describe the effects individual SNe have on their environments under the dominant effects of SNe and radiative cooling, as well as their consequences for the whole galaxy.
+In Section~\ref{sec:resolution} we show how resolution impacts all results and how even at moderately low resolution, important aspects of galaxy physics such as outflows cannot be resolved with high fidelity.
+In Section~\ref{sec:discussion} we discuss the implications of our results, and we provide a summary in Section~\ref{sec:conclusion}.